 In a perfect world, cupcakes would always be enjoyed a few hours out of the oven.
 In the real world that’s often not possible.
-In the midst of setting up decorations and organizing kids, the last thing you want to do it pull out your mixer.
-Luckily, with a little planning ahead, you can serve delicious home baked cupcakes with very little day-of hassle.
+Between having to set up decorations and organizing kids, the last thing you want to do it pull out your mixer.
+Luckily, with a little planning ahead, you can serve delicious home-baked cupcakes with very little day-of hassle.
 So how long can cupcakes be stored after baking?
 The short answer is possibly months, but the best answer for you will depend on your schedule.

-When you need them, take them out of the wrappers and place them back on a wire wrack for 2-3 hours.
-The cupcakes should be as fresh tasting as ever and ready for frosting.
+When you need them, take them out of the wrappers and place them back on a wire rack for 2-3 hours.
+The cupcakes should be as fresh-tasting as ever and ready for frosting.

 If you think you will have some time to prepare your cupcakes a few days before your party, then freezing won’t be necessary.
 You can store them on your counter for up to four days without losing much freshness.
 Again, be sure to let the cupcakes cool completely before storing.
 I recommended 4 hours on a wire rack.
 You can then stack them in an air-tight container and store them at room temperature.
 You may also frost them at this time if you want to completely cross cupcakes off your list.
 Beware that your frosting may have a slightly crunchy effect if it is stored for several days.
 Also, keep in mind that any leftover cupcakes will not stay fresh very long after your party.

 Once frosted, you can proudly, and safely, display your typical cupcake for the duration of your party.
 Some recipes, however, may call for additional refrigeration because the frosting or filling is not shelf-stable.
 You won’t want to store your cupcakes pre-filled as this will cause sogginess and possible spoilage if left on the counter.
 You should also avoid putting your cupcakes in the refrigerator as it may dry them out.